ekchew/binon/README.md

 `BinONObj.Encode()` expects 2 or 3 arguments:
 1. `value` (object): the value to encode
 2. `outF` (file object): a writable binary data stream
-3. `specialize` (bool, optional): auto-specialize encoding classes where possible
+3. `optimize` (bool, optional): auto-optimize encoding classes where possible

 What you pass in as value can be an instrinsic Python data type or container of